salvatoremark/mxs-block-party/blocks/mxs-countdown/readme.txt

 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-A new block created by the create-block tool using a custom external project template.

 == NOT INTENDED FOR PRODUCTION ==

 This block served as a personal learning project, a practical exercise in building custom blocks.

 == Description ==

 Provides a counter that can be set for some event in the future.
+It uses React to render the editor, and vanilla javascript for the frontend.

 == Features ==